basselalsayed/bank-tech-test/README.md

   * account_balance_after_transaction

 Since there is no database with unique keys attached to the models I will simply pass in an instance of account to client for testing.

+## Changelog v1.1
+* I've changed the classes to have one transaction class with a `type` attribute equalling either deposit or withdrawal